Brendan838/Matplotlib_Challenge/README.md

 ## Project Structure

 - **Notebook**: The Jupyter Notebook in `Pymaceuticals` is the primary script used for analysis, featuring data manipulation and table views to gain insights.
 This file was provided to me via the bootcamp and contained starter code.
 - **Data Files**: Relevant data files were provided, enabling the analysis and generation of trend observations.
-Find these in the `Resources` folder.
+Find these in the `Data` folder.

-# Matplotlib_Challenge